motivation-new-tab/motivation-new-tab.github.io/README.md

 moz-extension://6dc84492-a1e2-4a2b-aa95-045b9b2deaf9/dashboard.html

-motivation.crx - file for chrome and firefox (Chrome Store Foxified)
+motivation.crx - file for chrome and firefox